(a) In General.

 The court may act on a motion for a procedural order -- including a motion under Rule 26(b) -- at any time without awaiting a response, and may, by rule or by order in a particular case, authorize its clerk to act on specified types of procedural motions.
 A party adversely affected by the court's, or the clerk's, action may file a motion to reconsider, vacate, or modify that action.
 Timely opposition filed after the motion is granted in whole or in part does not constitute a request to reconsider, vacate, or modify the disposition; a motion requesting that relief must be filed.

 (c) Power of a Single Judge to Entertain a Motion.

 A circuit judge may act alone on any motion, but may not dismiss or otherwise determine an appeal or other proceeding.
 A court of appeals may provide by rule or by order in a particular case that only the court may act on any motion or class of motions.
 The court may review the action of a single judge.

-(d) Form of Papers; Page Limits; and Number of Copies.
+(d) Form of Papers; Length Limits; Number of Copies.

 A motion, response, or reply may be reproduced by any process that yields a clear black image on light paper.
 The paper must be opaque and unglazed.
 Only one side of the paper may be used.

 A cover is not required, but there must be a caption that includes the case number, the name of the court, the title of the case, and a brief descriptive title indicating the purpose of the motion and identifying the party or parties for whom it is filed.
 If a cover is used, it must be white.